ionic-team/ionic-docs/static/usage/v7/breadcrumbs/icons/icons-on-items/javascript/index_ts.md

 /**
  * On Ionicons 7.2+ these icons
- * gets mapped to a kebab-case key.
+ * get mapped to a kebab-case key.
  * Alternatively, developers can do:
  * addIcons({ 'camera': camera, 'film': film, 'flash': flash, 'home': home });
  */